chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 But what about Mushu from Mulan, or the Genie from Aladdin?
 They're also comedic relief characters whose premise are based on the culture, but their personality is way different."
 Well, firstly, Mushu and Genie are HILARIOUS and charismatic.
 And I also think the writers were trying to replicate these iconic characters, but Sisu's comedic dialogue choices just fall flat ("I'm not like… the bEsT dragon.") and charisma is really important for holding suspension of disbelief.

-It also does help that you had characters like the Matchmaker/the Emperor or the Sultan/Jafar (basically the rest of the cast) who are VERY much culturalized, and they set the cultural norm of the film's setting, keeping the magical anachronistic characters as the one exception to the very consistently established rule.
+It also does help that you had characters like the Matchmaker & the Emperor, or the Sultan & Jafar (basically the rest of the cast) who are VERY much stereotypical products of the culture, and they set the cultural norm/tone of the film's setting, keeping the magical anachronistic characters as the one exception to the very consistently established rule.
+In Raya, no one's characterization really screams "I'm a Southeast Asian!".

+It also helped that culture plays a pivotal role in the Aladdin and Mulan's theme.
+The Matchmaker and Jafar, for example, are literal embodiments of the antagonistic forces that dictate the worth of people extrinsically, instead of who they really are intrinsically.
+And when characters like Mushu and Genie struggle with the exact same theme of extrinsic/intrinsic value, it makes them feel part of the same world.
+They could've leaned more on the idea of unity, a very SEA-centric value, in Sisu's characterization.

-And finally, in the same vein, Raya carries her worldbuilding much more than Mulan or Aladdin.
+And finally, in the same vein, Sisu carries her story's worldbuilding much more than Mulan or Aladdin.
 The mystical elements in Mulan and Aladdin are quite simple and straightforward and already established since they don't stray too far from the real world—especially when compared to the depth of world history and even sub-cultures found in Raya.
 This is compounded with the inconsistent *SEA-but-not-really* worldbuilding strategy.
-China and Agrabah are quite already-established settings.
-But dragons are supposed to be the core of this new world, and Sisu is the only dragon we really see (and hear!) but we're not quite sure whether the dragons are Southeast Asian, and by extension, whether the world is Southeast Asian.
+Dynasty-era China and psuedo-Agrabah are quite familiar settings.
+But in Raya, dragons are supposed to be the core of this new world, and Sisu is the only dragon we really see (and hear!) but we're not quite sure whether the dragons are Southeast Asian, and by extension, whether the world is Southeast Asian.

 From Aang (from *Avatar: The Last Airbender*) alone, we understand so much of the pacifistic and virtuous values of the Air Nation as a whole, from this one person who is supposed to be the champion of its values.
 Imagine—Aang has an American personality like Sisu.
 We'd assume the entire Air Nation (and by extension, 1/4 of the Avatar world) is basic American.
 How much more so the dragons, which set the mood and tone all of Kumandra?